Are you a veteran in search of housing assistance? Contact us here.

 Operation Dignity provides shelter, transitional housing, and supportive services to help veterans and their families escape the crisis of homelessness and regain stability.
 We operate 15 shelter beds and 91 transitional housing beds for veterans at three properties in Oakland, Alameda, and Berkeley.
 On a given night, we keep more than 100 homeless veterans safe, off the street, and with access to nutritious food, peer support, and housing search services.

 Operation Dignity currently serves more than 50 permanent housing units in Alameda County, including units at our housing sites set aside for formerly homeless veterans and ot

 her families through the HUD-VASH and Shelter Plus Care programs.
 We also provide on-site services at Shinsei Gardens, a 39-unit permanent supportive housing property managed by Resources for Community Development in Alameda.

-Our mobile outreach team goes directly to homeless encampments, parks, sidewalks, and underpasses in Oakland, CA, to provide intensive field-based case management support and essential survival items, such as food, hygiene kits, blankets, and clothing, to individuals who are homeless.
-The crew visits about 90-125 homeless individuals on any given night and encourages them to seek shelter, medical services, safe housing, and overall stability.
-With support from the City of Oakland, these services are available to both veterans and non-veterans living on the streets.
+Our mobile outreach team goes directly to homeless encampments, parks, sidewalks, and underpasses in Oakland and Alameda.
+They provide intensive field-based case management support and essential survival items, such as food, hygiene kits, blankets, and clothing, to individuals who are homeless.
+The crew visits 60-125 homeless individuals on any given night and encourages them to seek shelter, medical services, safe housing, and overall stability.
+We partner with the cities of Oakland and Alameda, Alameda County, and other local nonprofits to place those with the deepest needs into permanent housing.